cindyLi007/System-Design/README.md

 --------------------------------------------------------------------------------
 Welcome to Ticket Service System

->- Ticket Service is an online Web Service system that processes ticket search, hold and reserved using the Web API.
+>- Ticket Service system is an Web Service that processes ticket search, hold and reserved using Web API.

 To build project and run test, just simply run **"mvn clean install"**, you can also skip tests by add **"-DskipTests"**.